 The following checklist is for the Research Project Grant (Parent R01), PA‐13‐302.
 When applying for a program‐specific R01, please make sure that you review the guidelines thoroughly for any additional requirements and/or variations.
 Your Sponsored Projects Services contact will download the Grants.gov package.
 The completed application package is due to SPS 5 business days prior to submission for their review.

-Applicants are encouraged to identify a participating IC that supports their area of research via the R01 IC-Specific Scientific Interests and Contact website and contact Scientific/Research staff from relevant ICs to inquire about their interest in supporting the proposed research project.
+Applicants are encouraged to identify a participating Institutes and Centers (IC) that supports their area of research via the R01 IC-Specific Scientific Interests and Contact website and contact Scientific/Research staff from relevant ICs to inquire about their interest in supporting the proposed research project.

 Formatting (from the SF 424 Form D Guide)